Extraordinary Minister and Lector Trainings

-Join us for a mornings of education and formation for Extraordinary Ministers of Holy Communion.
+Join us for education and formation.
 While this is catered to new ministers, all are welcome!
 Sponsored by the Office of Worship.

 Frequently Asked Questions